openshift/training/beta-3-setup.md

 using a regex-like string that will be presnted as ADMIN_USERNAME.

 ### Adding the Template
-Go ahead and do the following as `joe`:
+Go ahead and do the following as `root`:

     osc create -f integrated-template.json